MicrosoftDocs/WSL/WSL/connect-usb.md

 - A command line tool `usbipd`.
 The location of this tool will be added to the PATH environment variable.
 - A firewall rule called `usbipd` to allow all local subnets to connect to the service.
 You can modify this firewall rule to fine tune access control.

-## Install the USBIP tools and hardware database
+## Install the USBIP tools and hardware database in Linux

 Once the USB/IP project has completed installing, you will need to install the user space tools and a database of USB hardware identifiers.